hfeisal/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display all the lines in the file that contain bin and password all lines of the file etc config starting with a letter replace all characters a and c input z and e a script that removes all letters cap c and small c
+display all the lines in the file that contain bin and password all lines of the file etc config starting with a letter replace all characters a and c input z and e a script that removes all letters cap c and small c a script that reverse its input